Consumer medicine information

 Immediately stop taking EUTROXSIG if a skin rash or other allergic reaction occurs.

-Use it exactly as your doctor has prescribed.
+Use it exactly as directed or as your doctor has prescribed.

-Tell your doctor if you feel the medicine is not helping your condition.
+Tell your doctor if you feel EUTROXSIG is not helping your condition.

-Tell any other doctors, dentists and pharmacists who are treating you that you are taking EUTROXSIG.
+Tell any other doctors, dentists and pharmacists who are treating you that you are using EUTROXSIG.

-Always discuss with your doctor any problems or difficulties during or after taking the medicine.
+Always discuss with your doctor any problems or difficulties during or after taking it.

 If you plan to have surgery, tell your doctor or dentist that you are taking EUTROXSIG.